sora-xor/sora-docs/src/on-ramp.md

 1. Choose `Hosted Wallet` in the top left corner
 2. Click on `Exchange` in the menu on the left
-3. Chose EUR on the left and XOR on the right of the screen
+3. Choose EUR on the left and XOR on the right of the screen
-4. Chose amount of EUR under `You pay`
+4. Choose amount of EUR under `You pay`
 5. Click on the `Exchange` button on the right side of the screen

 Take a look at the [detailed